Reconnect with nature, wildlife, and your taste buds on a road trip up Tasmania’s beautiful east coast.

 The park is best known for the beauty of Wineglass Bay (image above) which can be viewed from a lookout, or you can make the 3-hour return walk down to the beach for a swim.
 If you’re a game hiker, take the rough terrain up Mount Amos and score panoramic views on a clear day.
 Coles Bay is another pristine beach to visit with its own holiday park, pub, and bakery close by.

 After you’ve spent a few days exploring the beautiful coastal landscape, make your way out of Freycinet and head to Devil’s Corner (image above) in Apslawn for lunch where you can enjoy beautiful views of mountains beyond the vineyards, woodfired pizza, and local wines.

 This coastal town is a must-visit under an hour’s drive from Freycinet National Park.
 The beaches are crystal clear making them perfect for swimming and snorkeling if you arrive on a hot day.

 Perch up in the morning at Little Bay Patisserie, a quaint cafe serving coffee and pastries.
 For lunch, make your way to the famous Lobster Shack (image above) which overlooks the majestic Gulch.
 From here you can enjoy fresh fish and chips, lobster rolls, and gelato from Van Diemens Land Creamery.

 On your way out, take a drive to nearby Douglas Apsley National Park to see native forests, and waterfalls and swim in the waterhole.

 Bay Of Fires

-There are so many incredible restaurants, wineries, national parks and beaches to visit on the east coast of Tasmania but these were just some of our favourites!
+There are so many incredible restaurants, wineries, national parks, and beaches to visit on the east coast of Tasmania but these were just some of our favorites!
 Find out more travel details here.